sous-chefs/jenkins/README.md

 end
 ```

-**NOTE** You may need to restart the Jenkins server after changing a plugin.
-Because this varies on a case-by-case basis (and because everyone chooses to manage their Jenkins servers differently) this LWRP does **NOT** restart Jenkins for you.
+**NOTE** You may need to restart Jenkins after changing a plugin.
+Because this varies on a case-by-case basis (and because everyone chooses to manage their Jenkins infrastructure differently) this LWRP does **NOT** restart Jenkins for you.

 ### jenkins_slave
 This resource manages Jenkins slaves, supporting the following actions: